-The mission of the optometry residency program at the Marion VAMC is to provide optometric graduates with extensive clinical training and experience in a multidisciplinary heal care setting.
-Residents will have the opportunity to provide comprehensive eye care to patients with multiple medical problems and to utilize specialty services provided within the hospital.
-This residency will encourage critical thinking and will give the resident the opportunity to understand ocular disease in greater depth while practicing in a hospital-based setting.
+The mission of the optometry residency program at the Marion, Illinois VA Medical Center is to provide optometric graduates with extensive clinical training and experience in a multidisciplinary health care setting.
+Residents develop advanced competencies in eye, vision, and health care by providing eye care to patients with multiple medical problems.
+Residents participate in regular educational activities and develop skills beyond what is necessary for an entry-level position.
+The program encourages critical thinking and gives the residents the opportunity to understand ocular disease in greater depth while practicing in a hospital-based setting.

 The resident will attend weekly optometry clinic conferences where discussions of various ocular disease or low vision topics will take place.
 The resident will engage in case discussions of specific patients as they are seen in the clinic.
 The resident will participate in journal club discussions two to three times per month.
 In addition, the resident will be encouraged to conduct their own literature research and complete a document of publishable quality as well.

 The resident will provide some supervision of optometry students during the last half of the program.
 The resident will also provide lectures approximately every other month to students and the rest of the optometry staff.